Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

 - **Removing Direct Identifiers**: Most obviously, we do not want any direct identifiers present in our dataset.
     - We might do this in a variant of Pseudonymisation, where we encrypts or replace direct identifiers with IDs.
     - We should consider that hashing the name will still pose a threat, as membership and other disclosures can be found if we know the name(s) and hash function used.
-- **Non-pertrubative**: Preserving the truthfulness of individual records.
+- **Non-perturbative**: Preserving the truthfulness of individual records.
     - *Generalisation / Recoding*: We replace data with a more generalised / grouped version: F.ex.
 DoB -> Age -> Age Group
         - Remember top- adn bottom-coding to avoid edge case sample uniques.
     - *Suppression*: We simply remove data (entire column or single record attribute using '*')
-- **Pertrubative**: Distorting the data, yet preserving aggregate data analysis results.
+- **perturbative**: Distorting the data, yet preserving aggregate data analysis results.
     - *Noise Addition*: We add noise to the data, but should be aware of hiding outliers!
         - Uncorrelated noise: preserves mean and covariance, noise from a continuous normal distribution.
     - *Post-Randomisation Method* (PRAM): Based on a pre-defined transformation matrix, replace categorical variables by some probability distribution.